olivechip/neopets_scraping_tool/README.md

 # Neopets Image Scraper

-This tool scrapes images from SunnyNeo, a Neopets fansite, and downloads them to your local machine.
+This tool scrapes pet images from SunnyNeo, a Neopets fansite, and downloads them to your local machine.

 Disclaimer:

 I developed this web scraping tool that efficiently downloads Neopets images from SunnyNeo.
 The tool itself is my original work, and I hold the copyright to the code.

 This tool is intended for educational and personal use only.
 The images downloaded using this tool are the property of Neopets and are subject to their terms of service.
 I do not claim any ownership or copyright over the downloaded images.
 Please use this tool responsibly and ethically, respecting Neopets' terms of service and usage policies.

 ## How to use